james-hunter/james-hunter.github.io/_posts/2025-04-20-kermit_on_dosbox.md

 # Using Kermit in DOSBox
 I start the DOSBox program and the autoexec code is executed

 Inside DOSBox I navigate to the Kermit folder, and start Kermit.

-To preove that the COM port is working, I show the communication status.
+To prove that Kermit has detected the COM port, I get the COM port status with `show communications`.

 ```powershell
 cd msk316